anjlab/sublime-text-git-autocommit/README.md

 You create new Git repo for your notes with an empty file `.sublime-text-git-autocommit`.
 This way plugin knows that it should enable auto-commits for files in this repo.

-Changes committed when you used Sublime to either:
+Changes committed when you either:
- * save any file in your Git repo,
+ * saved a file in your Git repo,
- * or with a 30 seconds delay after you made any changes to the files.
+ * or after you made changes to the files (in a 30 seconds delay).

 Every changed file added & committed separately with commit message like:
 > Auto-committing 'TODO.txt'